mransan/raft/doc/introduction.md

   Add_and_assign ("x", "y", "z");
 ]
 ```

-We would then expect the following state
+After exectution of the above commands on an initial empty list state, we would then expect the resulting state:
 ```OCaml
 let expected_state = [
   {name = "z"; value = 5.};